sage-code/maj/verbs.md

 **examples:**

-* tu dovu sh digu'ia des la iata! = you must talk now about the present!
+* tu dovu sh palu'ia des la iata! = you must talk now about the present!
-* su dovu sh digu'ia des la pasa! = you must talk now about the past!
+* su dovu sh palu'ia des la pasa! = you must talk now about the past!

 ## Verb transformation

-Verb can be used as noun by changing coda from "u" to "e'ra".
+Verb can be used as noun by changing coda from "u" to "o'ra".

-joku => joke'ra
+joku => joko'ra

-* tu seru'pa la joke'ra de zu  = you have been his game player;
+* tu seru'pa la joko'ra de zu  = you have been his game player;
-* jo ka seru la tu joke'ra     = I'm not your game player;
+* jo ka seru la tu joko'ra     = I'm not your game player;

 Verb can be used as noun if coda "u" is replaced by "a".